Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

 Stars Advanced Stats

-- In their past 10 games, the Stars are putting up 1.1 more goals per game than their season-long average.
+- In their last 10 games, the Stars are scoring 1.1 more goals per game than their season-long average.

-- The Stars offense's 281 total goals (3.4 per game) are ranked seventh in the NHL this year.

-- The Stars are ranked third in league action for the fewest goals against this season, having conceded 215 total goals (2.6 per game).
+- On defense, the Stars have been one of the best squads in league play, giving up 215 goals to rank third.

 - The team's goal differential is fourth-best in the league at +66.